glaucuslinux/glaucus/cerata/gcc/README.md

 Glibc hosts don't have this problem at all like Arch, and doesn't create a `lib64` directory at all and don't require a symlink).

+`--with-zstd` isn't on by default so no need to use `--without-zstd` in cross.
+(this doesn't apply to isl as it's enabled by default, and `--with-isl` is mainly when isl is installed outside the default search path).

 ### Install
 for the sake of correctness, the install script complains about missing file/directory, so here's a fix even though it's an ignored error...